rashodkorala/COMP4303_Project/2023-03-07 - Proposal/proposal.md

+# Project name: Realm Craft

 # Specialty

 ### Theme or style of decoration that heavily plays into narrative

+- Depicting a specific tribes, depending on biome and terrain!
-- heavy use of defend systems (eg. archer towers , inferno towers , etc.)
+- heavy use of defend systems (eg. archer towers , barracks, etc.)
 - heavy use of moving systems (eg. minecarts, boats, etc.)
 - heavy use of lighting (eg. torches, glowstone, etc.)
 - use pathfinding to navigate the village and build walls around the village (eg. villagers walking around, etc.)